 I’m really curious to hear what you think about this newer-to-us style, and what your favorite part is!
 You can answer in the comments below.

-If you’re liking pieces of this style, but you’re maybe not quite ready to jump in head first here are some fun ways to start slow!
+If you’re liking pieces of this style but maybe aren’t quite ready to jump in head first, here are some fun ways to start slow!

-- Add some elements to a single room, like this example of a subtle and moody office
+• Add some cottage-style elements to a single room, like this example of a subtle and moody office

 For some really authentic Cottagecore inspiration, I recommend following @bonjourmoon on Instagram!!